 Throughout the years, we have had an over-reliance on the use of pesticides leading to not so healthy fruits and vegetables in our diets.
-Pesticides have been a great way to protect crops from insects and other pests.
+Pesticides is a great way to protect crops from insects and other pests.
 The use of pesticides has helped improve and increase agricultural productions over the years, rewarding growers with bigger yields of fruits and vegetables.
 However, the abuse or misuse of these chemical products can lead to increase in health and environmental risks.
 According to a report by the National Audit Office, pesticide importation has increased over the past five years.
 In addition, in some cases, the rate used was well above the authorized limit.
-Unfortunately, this has resulted in not so healthy fruits and vegetables in our plates.
+Unfortunately, this resulted in not so healthy fruits and vegetables in our plates.

 Flaws of the Use of Pesticides Act

 The Use of Pesticides act was first introduced in 2018.
 However, it is clear that this law did not end up with the desired outcome.
 Insufficient training, frequent breakdowns of the test equipment or the low levels of samples for testing are some of the main reasons.
 The equipment used to perform tests, are sometimes not well adjusted to perform their tasks.
 In order to reduce the over-reliance of pesticides, alternatives have been explored.
 For example, Integrated Pest Management (IPM) or organic farming.
 However, there are no suitable regulatory framework to properly implement and use these methods.

 The “Use of Pesticide” act has some severe punishments for those who decide to go against it.

 Within the act, under section 13, if a person: